knightsUCF/City-Builder-Architects-Production/GDD.md

 And also somehow have longer modes if that is desired.

+This is why Fortnite has the "closing in storm", they are forcing the games to be of a certain length...

 # Mid Game Value of Wood Decreasing Due to Supply and Demand